Halide diffusion in mixed-halide perovskites and heterojunctions: Results

 The fits are given in Figure~\ref{fig:diffusion-curve-all}, and the extracted activation energies ($E_{\mathrm{a}}$) and pre-exponential factors ($D_{\mathrm{0}}$) are given in Table~\ref{tab:diffusion-data-all}.
 The error bars reflect the quality of the linear regression fit.

-The activation energies are generally quite low and also quite close to one another.
-However, the barriers for interstitial diffusion are somewhat higher than those for vacancy diffusion.
-Likewise, the diffusion barriers in the mixed \mixedsystem{0.5}{0.5} halide are somewhat lower than in the pure compounds.
+{The activation energies are generally quite low and close to one another across all compositions, lying between \SI{0.13}{eV} and \SI{0.21}{eV}.
+While \ce{I} ions are larger than the \ce{Br} ions, the structures of CsPbI$_3$ and CsPbBr$_3$ scale accordingly, making the diffusion of I interstitials in CsPbI$_3$ similar to that of Br interstitials in CsPbBr$_3$, and the same holds for halide vacancy diffusion in both materials.
+The barriers for interstitial diffusion are somewhat higher than those for vacancy diffusion, but they are actually remarkably close.
+The diffusion barriers in the mixed \mixedsystem{0.5}{0.5} halide are somewhat lower than in the pure compounds.
+In addition, there is a slight difference in the migration behavior of I and Br defects in the mixed halide.
+We will come to this point below.}

 Extrapolating the Arrhenius expression to room temperature, $T=300$ K, one obtains values for the diffusion coefficients in the range $10^{-7}$-$10^{-6}$ cm$^2$s$^{-1}$, see Table~\ref{tab:diffusion-data-all}.
 The extrapolated diffusion coefficients of vacancies and interstitials in the mixed halide are approximately a factor of two larger than those in the pure compounds.
 In a similar fashion, the diffusion coefficients of vacancies are approximately a factor of two larger than those of interstitials.

 In principle, Eq. \ref{eqn:equation_MSD} also allows for decomposing the migration behavior of halide interstitials and vacancies in the \mixedsystem{x}{1-x} down to halide species, i.e., distinguishing between Br and I. Diffusion coefficients for each species are given in Figure~\ref{fig:diffusion-curve-migration-path-CsPbIBr}a).
 As it turns out, diffusion does not depend on the species, Br or I, initially chosen to represent interstitial of vacancy.
 As diffusion proceeds via kick-out processes, after a few of those events, the dominant species takes over.
 Regarding interstitials the Br species migrates faster than the I species, irrespective of the starting species of interstitial.
 Remarkably, for vacancies it is the other way around, i.e., I vacancies migrate faster than Br vacancies.